joaomilho/ffe/README.md

 It's common knowledge that front end development sucks.
 Can we fix it?
 No. But can it at least be functional?
 Yes.

-This is a presentation will go over the recent history of front end development, and why now so many attention has been given to functional programming.
+On this presentation I will go over the recent history of front end development, and why now so many attention has been given to functional programming.

 My main argument will be this:

 1. The possibility of declarative DOM trees (a.k.a. virtual DOM) allows the UI to be a pure function of a given state.
 This pattern is the foundation for a functional programming style.
-2. Given the web is an event-driven, asynchronous environment, this style of programming is highly desirable.
+2. Given the web is an event-driven asynchronous environment, this style of programming is highly desirable.

 The plot will be this: